 A data breach may result in a risk for the rights and freedoms of individuals, due to which notifying users in a timely manner becomes necessary.
 Under the GDPR, a notification must be sent within 72 hours of first becoming aware of a breach.
 Data processors are also required to notify users as well as the data controllers, immediately after first becoming aware of a data breach.

 In a WordPress scenario, if you notice a data breach, you would need to notify all those affected by the breach within this designated time frame.
 However, the complexity here is the definition of the term “user” – it may constitute regular website users, contact form entries, and potentially even commenters.

 This clause of the GDPR thus creates a legal requirement to assess and monitor the security of your website.
 The ideal way is to monitor web traffic and web server logs, but a practical option is to use the Wordfence plugin with notifications turned on.
 In general, this clause encourages one to use the best security practices available to ensure data breaches do not occur.

 Three elements of this: Right to Access, Right to Be Forgotten and Data Portability.

-- The right to access provides users with complete transparency in data processing and storage – what data points are being collected, where are these data points being processed and stored, and the reason behind the collection, processing and storage of the data.
-Users will also have to be provided a copy of their data free of cost within 40 days.
+- The right to access provides users with complete transparency in data processing and storage – what data points are being collected, where are these data points being processed and stored, and the reason behind the collection, processing, and storage of the data.
+Users will also have to be provided a copy of their data.

 - The right to be forgotten gives users an option to erase personal data, and stop further collection and processing of the data.
 This process involves the user withdrawing consent for their personal data to be used.